uijaz/DFA-Framework/README.md

 #### **1. Discover (20 Minutes)**
 **Input**: Problem Statement
-**Purpose**: Understand the problem and clarify desired outcomes.
+**Purpose**: Gain a clear understanding of the problem and desired outcomes.

 **Instructions**:
-- Explore the issue from multiple perspectives to clarify the current situation and desired outcomes.
-Begin by defining the overarching problem, then deconstruct it into manageable components.
+- Explore the issue from different perspectives to clarify the situation and desired outcomes.
+Break the problem into manageable components.
-- Use the prompts to guide conversations and ensure a comprehensive understanding of the problem and what success looks like.
+- Use prompts to guide the discussion and ensure a thorough understanding.

 **Prompts**:
-- *What’s the issue?* Describe the current state of the problem.
+- *"What’s the issue?"* Describe the current state of the problem.
-- *What do we want to achieve?* Define the desired outcome.
+- *"What do we want to achieve?"* Define the desired outcome.

 **Tool**: Complete the "Discover" step in the DFA Template.
 **Output**: Current Situation

-**Transition to Focus**:
+**Transition**:
-*“With a clearer understanding of the problem and what we hope to achieve, let’s determine which areas to prioritise and tackle first.”*
+*“With a clearer understanding of the problem, let’s focus on identifying key priorities to address first.”*

 ---

 #### **2. Focus (20 Minutes)**
 **Input**: Current Situation
-**Purpose**: Identify and prioritise critical action areas.
+**Purpose**: Identify and prioritise the most critical actions.

 **Instructions**:
-- Review the insights from the Discover step and determine the most critical areas for immediate action.
-Focus on elements that can deliver maximum impact within a short timeframe.
+- Review the insights from Discover to pinpoint the highest-priority areas for immediate action.
-- Use dot voting to identify critical areas for action.
-- Use the prompts to facilitate prioritisation and keep the focus on achievable, high-impact areas.
+- Use dot voting or discussion to focus on the most impactful elements.

 **Prompts**:
-- *What’s most important to address first?* Prioritise the most critical components.
+- *"What’s most important to address first?"* Prioritise the most critical components.
-- *What can we realistically achieve now?* Focus on actions that are feasible in the short term.
+- *"What can we realistically achieve now?"* Focus on actions that are feasible in the short term.
-- *What’s the impact of addressing this now?* Assess the immediate benefit of tackling this priority.
+- *"What’s the impact of addressing this now?"* Assess the immediate benefit of tackling this priority.

-**Tool**: Use the "Focus" step in the DFA Template to narrow down focus.
+**Tool**: Use the "Focus" step in the DFA Template.
 **Output**: Key Priority

-**Transition to Act**:
+**Transition**:
-*“Now that we’ve identified our top priority, let’s translate it into a clear and actionable plan to begin making progress right away.”*
+*“Now that we’ve identified our top priority, let’s develop a concrete action plan.”*

 ---

 #### **3. Act (20 Minutes)**
 **Input**: Key Priority
-**Purpose**: Develop a clear, actionable plan.
+**Purpose**: Create a clear, actionable plan.

 **Instructions**:
-- Transform your prioritised insights into a concrete plan.
-Discuss what can be done immediately, assign roles, and ensure the steps are practical and achievable.
+- Convert the identified priority into a concrete action plan.
+Assign roles, define immediate actions, and ensure steps are achievable.
-- Assign clear ownership for each action step to avoid ambiguity.
+- Ensure clear ownership for each task.
-- Use the prompts to guide discussions and craft a detailed, actionable plan that participants can confidently implement.

 **Prompts**:
-- *What one step can we take immediately?* Identify the first step that can be taken without delay.
+- *"What one step can we take immediately?"* Identify the first step that can be taken without delay.
-- *What resources or support do we need?* Define the necessary tools, people, or resources.
+- *"What resources or support do we need?"* Define the necessary tools, people, or resources.
-- *How will we measure progress?* Establish measurable success criteria with clear metrics.
+- *"How will we measure progress?"* Establish measurable success criteria with clear metrics.
-- *What will success look like?* Define tangible outcomes that signal progress or completion, ensuring alignment with the core objectives.
+- *"What will success look like?"* Define tangible outcomes that signal progress or completion, ensuring alignment with the core objectives.

 **Tool**: Complete the "Act" step in the DFA Template.
 **Output**: Action Plan

-**Transition to Feedback**:
+**Transition**:
-*“With our plan ready, it’s time to put it into action.
-Once implemented, we’ll gather feedback to evaluate its effectiveness and refine where necessary.”*
+*“With our action plan in place, it’s time to implement.
+Afterward, we’ll gather feedback to refine our approach.”*

 ---

 ### **Next Steps**
-Once the action plan is underway, revisit the DFA Framework regularly to refine priorities or adjust the course as needed.
-This iterative approach ensures continued progress and improvement.
+Once the action plan is in progress, revisit the DFA Framework regularly to refine priorities and make adjustments as needed.
+This iterative process ensures ongoing improvement.

-**Transition to Gathering Feedback**:
+**Transition to Feedback**:
-*“After implementing the plan, we’ll reflect on the results to celebrate successes, identify improvements, and continue building on what we’ve accomplished.”*
+*“Once the plan is implemented, we’ll reflect on the results, celebrate successes, and adjust where needed.”*

 ---

 ### **Gathering Feedback**
-**Purpose**: Reflect on outcomes after implementing the action plan.
+**Purpose**: Reflect on outcomes and refine the approach.

 **Instructions**:
-- Encourage open and honest feedback to identify what worked, what didn’t, and what could be improved.
-Use this input to refine future plans and adapt as necessary.
+- Encourage open feedback to assess what worked, what didn’t, and areas for improvement.
+Use this input to adjust the plan.

 **Prompts**:
-- *What worked well?* Identify successes.
+- *"What worked well?"* Identify successes.
-- *What didn’t work?* Assess challenges and areas for improvement.
+- *"What didn’t work?"* Assess challenges and areas for improvement.
+- *"What can we do differently next time to improve the process?"* Gather insights on potential improvements for future sessions.
-- *How can we refine the plan?* Adjust based on feedback and insights.
+- *"How can we refine the plan?"* Adjust based on feedback and insights.

 **Closing Reflection**:
-*“Feedback is key to progress.
-By reflecting on today’s outcomes, we can continue to refine our approach and ensure we’re moving in the right direction.”*
+*“Feedback helps us continue improving and ensures we stay on track with our goals.”*

 ---

 ### **Features**
 - **Duration**: 60 minutes (20 minutes per step).
 - **Audience**: Suitable for individuals, teams, or workshops.
-- **Output**: A focused, actionable plan ready for immediate implementation.
+- **Output**: A focused, actionable plan for immediate implementation.

 ---